stephabauva/full_stack_python_javascript/README.md

 in Room, to stop that interval when the component unmount (stops/disappears), clear the interval in a componentWillUnmount method add a MusicPlayer.js file that will render the music player buttons in a Card from material-ui in Room, return MusicPlayer with the song data in the props

+pausing and playing music (v15) in view add PauseSong and PlaySong that get the room code from the user session key, get the room data from the room code and call play/pause (from util.py) if the user is either the host or is allowed to add play_song and pause_song to util.py add urls add pauseSong and playSong method in MusicController in MusicController, in IconButton, add the onClick event for the play/pause button